JustinDFuller/medium-stories/content/how-to-understand-any-programming-task.md

 Our caching task is very simple and may not actually need an outline.
 For this example we’ll consider a more complex issue.

-Our next task is a new feature: “Each user should be shown a targeted advertisement for an internal product.
-This ad should be tailored to fit their individual needs based on the data we have collected.”
+Our next task is a new feature: "Each user should be shown a targeted advertisement for an internal product.
+This ad should be tailored to fit their individual needs based on the data we have collected."

 To outline the major parts you will need to think clearly about what each part of the requirement will have you do.

 * Our current advertisements will need to be broken down in such a way that they can correlate to some specific user metric.
 * There will need to be a way for our marketing team to map new advertisements to a piece or pieces of user data (without coding!)
 * The system will need to aggregate metrics about a user that are relevant to our advertisements.
 * Finally, you need to create some kind of system that receives a user id and outputs an advertisement.

 The beauty of a list like this is that it can be used to quickly verify with your team or boss!
 So in this example, maybe you’ve run it by your team lead and he decided that there needs to be one more major piece: